surifirstpin/biplus_documentation/docs/README.md

   Bi+ delivers fine tuned, easy-to-read reports and publish them throughout the organisation and easily accessed from web and mobile devices.

  ### Beautiful Dashboards
 Join multiple report layouts into single good-looking dashboard, by customizing it as per your business needs.
-It is Provided with flexible layout options for your report by making it more easier to track the performance of each report at a time efficiently.
+I

 ### Embedded analytics

  Get a powerful BI tool installed within your own product, application, portal, or website as it is embedded in many popular software solutions and technologies.